robdimsdale/prodda/README.md

 ### Prods endpoint

 The endpoint for managing prods is found at `/prods/`.
-The contents of the request body for creates and updates must contain a `schedule` field (the contents of which must be valid cron syntax) and sufficient information to create or update a task, which varies by the type of task.

 #### Get all prods